 On the local level, homegrown firm First Panabo Tropical Foods of Sagrex, famous for its export quality banana-based products, is also doing business in Anflo.

-Manly Plastics Inc. agreed to occupy a 1.1-hectare space in Anflo.
+Manly Plastics Inc. agreed to occupy a 1.1-hectare space in Anflo Industrial Park.
 Manly is the plastic supplier for food and beverage items, hastening the production of packaging products in Mindanao, instead of sourcing them from distant Luzon facilities.

 The partnership with Manly puts Anflo in touch with its clients, including Datu Puti, Gatorade, Boysen, Toyota, Nissan, among others.